dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 `source`: specifies the image to decode.
 The supported image formats include `png`, `jpeg`, `bmp`, `gif` and a few others (some browsers support `webp`, `tif`).
 Also note that the image can be specified in a lot of ways including binary data, base64 string (with MIME), URL, etc.

+> To speed up the reading, the image will be scaled down when it exceeds a size limit either horizontally or vertically.
+The limit is 2048 pixels on mobile devices and 4096 on other devices.

 **Return value**

 A promise resolving to a `TextResult` object that contains all the barcode results found in this image.